slackhq/astra/docs/topics/Config-options.md

 Configuration options for the indexer node.

 ### maxMessagesPerChunk
-Maximum number of messages that are created per chunk before closing and uploading to S3.
+Maximum number of messages that are created per <tooltip term="chunk">chunk</tooltip> before closing and uploading to S3.
 This should be roughly equivalent to the `maxBytesPerChunk`, such that a rollover is triggered at roughly the same time regardless of messages or bytes.